Interview answer drill

 Core mental model

 Think in this order: 1) network handshake and transfer, 2) render-blocking resources, 3) main-thread execution, 4) repeat-visit caching.
+First visits are usually bottlenecked by bytes and blockers; repeat visits depend more on cache headers, immutable assets, and whether users must redownload unchanged code.
 Every optimization should tie to a metric and a user-visible symptom (slow first paint, input lag, layout jump).

 Optimization ladder